Axia-Tech/AXIA-wiki/docs/learn/learn-bridges.md

   ChainX have implemented a BTC to Substrate bridge for their parachain.
 - [POA Network](https://poa.network/)
 - [Case study](https://medium.com/giveth/ethereum-dapp-scaling-poa-network-acee8a51e772) of POA
-  Network's implementation of Axia's bridge chain solution.
+  Network's implementation of AXIA's bridge chain solution.
 - [Edgeth Bridge](https://github.com/hicommonwealth/edgeth_bridge/) - a bridge from Ethereum to
   Edgeware chain (a Substrate-based chain) - now defunct and not maintained, but a good example.
 - [XCLAIM][] - XCLAIM is a framework for achieving trustless and efficient cross-chain exchanges